 Then last winter, the wolverine project expanded into a collaring component that is focused on identifying the effects of industry on wolverine ecology in the Boreal Forest.
 The ACA and ATA partnered with the University of Alberta and are working closely in the field with PhD student Matt Scrafford.
-I have been fortunate enough to work on this project and I think I can go on and on about the things we’ve experienced and learned so far, but if you are interested to learn more about this project please visit our wolverine page on the ACA website.
-You’ll be able to see previous updates and videos of our experiences in the field last season.
+I have been fortunate enough to work on this project and I think I can go on and on about the things we’ve experienced and learned so far.

 CG: “If you had to pick one of the above as your absolute favourite, which one would it be?”